 It ures the cause and also provides relief from haemorrhoids through its topical use.
 Sometimes, haemorrhoids at their advanced stage (Grade 4) get thrombosed which is a painful condition.
 By soothing inflammation, It also treats the painful condition of haemorrhoids.[ps2id id=’labor’ target=”/]

 You can add a few drops of castor oil in milk or locally apply castor oil using a finger before and after passing stool.
 It will control the inflammation as well as constipation.
 This way, castor oil can be used in the non-pharmacological use of castor oil in the treatment of haemorrhoids.
 In a similar way, it helps in resolving constipation in the painful condition of anal fissures.

-Castor oil has good penetration power.
+It has good penetration power.
 The oil penetrates deep into the skin, blood and lymph vessels to increase the local blood flow.
 Increased circulation increases the access of hormones to the tissues.
-Through hormonal effects and its local effects on smooth muscles, Castor oil helps in the induction of labour in women who need an intervention due to slow body responses.
+Through hormonal effects and its local effects on smooth muscles, it helps in the induction of labour in women who need an intervention due to slow body responses.

 Ricinoleic acid along with antioxidants strengthens the immune system by increasing lymphocytes.
-The strong immune system eliminates the toxins out of the body in general and specifically on cystic lesions if present in the body.
+The strong immune system eliminates the toxins out of the body, in general, an[ps2id id=’pack’ target=”/]d specifically on cystic lesions if present in the body.